Jakob Philipp Fallmerayer: Reception

 The earliest scholarly reviews of Fallmerayer's work were overwhelmingly negative.
 He was accused of philological errors by the Slovenian linguist Jernej Kopitar, and of misreading the historical sources by the historians Johann Zinkeisen and Karl Hopf.
 Charles Alan Fyffe wrote as early as 1892 that "More recent inquiries have discredited both Fallerayer and his authorities".
 Fallmerayer's ideas caused fierce reaction from various scholars of the newly established Greek state and triggered a search for continuity within Greek historiography, in an attempt to prove the existence of links between modern Greeks and the ancient Greek civilization."
 These strong criticisms which he received from his fellow professors and historians irreparably scarred Fallmerayer's public image.
 Later scholarly reviews have also been unfavorable.
 Edward Kennard Rand wrote in 1926 that Fallmerayer's ideas were "long discredited".
 Anthropologist Michael Herzfeld (2020) notes that "Whether judged by contemporary or present-day standards, Fallmerayer's scholarship is uneven at best and makes extensive use of special pleading and blank assertion".

-In 2017 a DNA research proposed that, despite their genetical variations, the Greeks of Peloponnese are genetically connected with Sicilians and Italians of Southern Italy and have almost no connection with modern North Slavic DNA.
-A 2023 archaeogenetic study stated that Greeks have an ancestry, coinciding with the spread of Slavic language.
-This Eastern European DNA-signal is mostly present in mainland Greece (30-40%) but drops significantly on the Aegean islands (4-20%).
+In Greece, Constantine Paparrigopoulos (1815 – 14 April 1891), a Greek historian, who is considered the founder of modern Greek historiography and the founder of the concept of historical continuity of Greece from antiquity to the present, establishing the tripartite division of Greek history in ancient, medieval and modern is known for vigorously countering the theories of Jakob Philipp Fallmerayer regarding the racial origins of the Greeks.
+He was the first historian who managed to demonstrate that Fallmerayer's theory was false.